shubham1172/remote-play/README.md

 - Right-mouse-button click using double tap
 - Swipe up and down to scroll vertically on the right pad

+> [!IMPORTANT]
-**Disclaimer**: Horizontal scrolling only supported on OS X / Linux Platforms
+> Horizontal scrolling only supported on OS X / Linux Platforms

 - Swipe left and right to scroll horizontally on the bottom pad